ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 - Referenced from [here](https://microk8s.io/docs/clustering)
 - On the same Pi run `sudo microk8s config`
 - This will return config you will need to access your Microk8s cluster
-- On your computer you will need to configure Kubectl
+- On your computer you will need to configure Kubectl by editing your `kube config`
 - My Kubectl configuration is here on my Mac `/home/.kube/config`
 ```
 - cluster: